preciofishbone/OmniaDocsG2/pages/page-collections/move-page-collection/index.rst

 .. image:: move-page-collection-2.png

 **Important Note!**
-When moving a page collection ony tenant page types are supported.
-Local page types will be lost when a page collection is moved.
+When moving a page collection only tenant page types are supported.
+Local page types will be lost.